 Review of existing data:

-Review existing national harvest data collection methods and systems in the AEWA region, including or the taking of waterbirds under exemptions / derogations, and identify data gaps in terms of availability, quality, reporting rates (including uptake of reporting scheme by hunters), estimation of unretrieved bag (including crippling) and geographic coverage;
+Review existing national harvest data collection methods and systems in the Agreement area (including Contracting Parties and Non-Party Range States), including or the taking of waterbirds under exemptions / derogations, and identify data gaps in terms of availability, quality, reporting rates (including uptake of reporting scheme by hunters), estimation of unretrieved bag (including crippling) and geographic coverage;

 Review existing data on monitoring illegal take of waterbirds, or indicators used as proxies in absence of data on illegal take (e.g. number of criminal cases, admissions of waterbirds to wildlife rescue centers).
 For this deliverable, linkages should be sought with work under the Joint Bern Convention/CMS Intergovernmental Task Force on Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean (MIKT);